Why agents don’t want to pay contractors market rate

 Contractor Monthly revenue = £8,925

-1. Agent attempts to increase rate to £475 for contractor
+1. Agent attempts to increase the contractor day rate to £475

-3. Agent attempts to increase rate charged by client by £50, whilst still paying the client £425.
+3. Agent attempts to increase rate charged to client by £50, whilst still paying a contractor rate of £425.

 Option 1: Agent attempts to increase rate to £475 for contractor